 What is Mindfulness?

-Mindfulness means maintaining a moment-by-moment awareness of thoughts, feelings, bodily sensations and your surrounding environment.
+Practicing “mindfulness” means maintaining a moment-by-moment awareness of thoughts, feelings, bodily sensations, and your surrounding environment.

-Mindfulness also involves acceptance, meaning that we pay attention to our thoughts and feelings without judging them—without believing, for instance, that there’s a “right” or “wrong” way to think or feel in a given moment.
-When we practice mindfulness, our thoughts tune into what we’re sensing in the present moment rather than rehashing the past or imagining the future.
+Mindfulness also involves acceptance, meaning that you should pay attention to your thoughts and feelings without immediately judging them.
+When you practice mindfulness, you tune into what you are sensing in the present moment, rather than spending time rehashing the past or imagining the future.

 Mindfulness and Your Grades

-Research has shown that practicing mindfulness eliminates wandering thoughts, increases working memory capacity, and improves exam scores—all of which should help you achieve your academic goals!
+Research has shown that practicing mindfulness reduces wandering thoughts, increases working memory capacity, and improves exam scores—all of which should help you achieve your academic goals!

 Benefits of Mindfulness

-Several studies have found that mindfulness increases positive emotions, while reducing negative emotions and stress.
-Research also suggests that practicing mindfulness can improve learning, memory, emotional regulation and empathy.
+Studies have found that mindfulness increases positive emotions while reducing negative emotions and stress.
+They also suggest that practicing mindfulness can improve emotional regulation and empathy.

-Studies suggest that mindfulness helps us tune out distractions and improve our memory and attention skills.
-This makes it easier to pay attention in class or focus when studying.
+Mindfulness helps tune out distractions and improve your memory and attentiveness.
+This makes it easier to focus in class or when studying.

-It has been suggested that practicing mindfulness can boost our immune system’s ability to fight off illness.
-Mindfulness can also lead to decreasing your blood pressure.
+Research suggests that practicing mindfulness can boost the immune system’s ability to fight off illness.
+Mindfulness can also lead to decreased blood pressure.

-Research suggest mindfulness training makes couples more satisfied with their relationships, makes partners feel more optimistic and relaxed, and makes them feel more accepting of and closer to one and other.
+Mindfulness training can make couples more satisfied in their relationships, and make partners feel more optimistic, relaxed, and accepting of each other.

-It is not uncommon to find skeptics when it comes to the benefits of mindfulness.
-However, similar to how you cannot reap the benefits of exercise by reading about it, you will not truly understand the advantages of practicing mindfulness until you give it a try.
+It isn’t uncommon for people to be skeptical about the benefits of mindfulness.
+However, just as you can’t reap the benefits of exercise by reading about it, you will not truly understand the effectiveness of mindfulness until you give it a try.
 You may be pleasantly surprised!

-Practicing mindfulness is easier that you may believe.
-Some methods to practice mindfulness include: yoga, meditation, listening to nature, focused breathing, or anything that brings your focus to the present.
+Practicing mindfulness is easier that you might think.
+Techniques include yoga, meditation, listening to nature, focused breathing, walking/running, or anything that brings your focus to the present moment.

-Become more satisfied with your relationships to prevent dwelling on the past, worrying about the future and becoming disconnected.
-Try and focus on listening and being open-minded, being empathetic and thinking before you speak.
+Become more satisfied in your relationships to prevent dwelling on the past, worrying about the future, and becoming disconnected.
+Focus on listening, staying open-minded, being empathetic, and thinking before you speak.
 Notice what relationships support you.

 Being a mindful student can help you relax, focus, and accomplish your goals.
 Practice mindfulness at school by turning off your phone while studying, concentrating on one task at a time, visualizing yourself writing an exam before starting, and taking short study breaks when you start to lose focus.